-South Korea

-New Zealand
+South Korea New Zealand

-- On average, tariff elimination of about 92% of goods traded amongst RCEP Parties. - Additional preferential market access for specific products including mineral fuels, plastics, other chemical products, miscellaneous food preparations and beverages in selected RCEP markets such as China, Japan, Korea.
+Trade in Goods - On average, tariff elimination of about 92% of goods traded amongst RCEP Parties. - Additional preferential market access for specific products including mineral fuels, plastics, other chemical products, miscellaneous food preparations and beverages in selected RCEP markets such as China, Japan, Republic of Korea.

+Plastics Chemicals Products

 Non-Tariff Measures (NTMs) Provisions

-Enhanced provisions that aim to bring down trade transaction costs for businesses.
+Enhanced provisions that aim to bring down trade transaction costs for businesses and improve transparency of

-- Streamlined rules for greater flexibility to tap on preferential market access benefits. - With regional cumulation, businesses can take advantage of regional supply chain.
+Rules of Origin - Streamlined rules for greater flexibility to tap on preferential market access benefits. - With regional cumulation, businesses can take advantage of regional supply chain.

-Customs Procedures and Trade Facilitation

-Simplified procedures for more efficient clearance of goods, including release of express consignments and perishables within 6 hours.
+Customs Procedures and Trade Facilitation Simplified procedures for more efficient clearance of goods, including release of express consignments and perishables within 6 hours.

-Enhanced commitments above existing ASEAN Plus One FTAs in:
+Trade in Services Enhanced commitments above existing ASEAN Plus One FTAs in: